-4.2.5.5 Service Termination due to a Telecommunication Licensee or Regulated Person's Discontinuance of Operations or Specific Services
+3.2.5.5 Service Termination due to a Telecommunication Licensee or Regulated Person's Discontinuance of Operations or Specific Services or such other period as IMDA may otherwise specify.

-A Telecommunication Licensee or Regulated Person that intends to discontinue operations or a specific Service must give reasonable advance notice in writing to all affected End Users, which in any event shall be given at least three months in advance or such other period as IMDA may otherwise specify.
 In such cases, the Telecommunication Licensee or Regulated Person must take all reasonable measures to avoid any service interruption to its End Users, including complying with any requirement specified by IMDA.
-Where feasible, this may include giving End Users the option to transition service to another Telecommunication Licensee or Regulated Person specified by the terminating Telecommunication Licensee or Regulated Person or to another Telecommunication Licensee or Regulated Person specified by the End Users.
+Where feasible, this may include giving End Users the option to transition service to another Telecommunication Licensee or Regulated Person specified by the terminating Telecommunication Licensee or Regulated Person or to another Telecommunication Licensee or Regulated Person specified by the terminating Telecommunication Licensee or Regulated Person or to another Telecommunication Licensee or Regulated Person specified by the End Users.
 In any case in which an End User has made an advance payment for Services provided by a Telecommunication Licensee or Regulated Person, and the Telecommunication Licensee or Regulated Person subsequently decides to discontinue operation or the specific Service, the Telecommunication Licensee or Regulated Person must allocate a proportionate share of the advance payment for refund to the End User.